Shahid-135/CrisisSpot/README.md

 <html lang="en">
 <body>
 <h1>Citation</h1>
-<p>If you use our work or dataset in your research, please cite it as follows:</p>
+<p>If you find this work useful or use the dataset in your research, please cite it as follows:</p>
 <pre>
 <code id="citation">
 @article{DAR2025125337,